 Factors in determining the value of antique mechanical banks

-Occasionally people send emails with questions about antique mechanical banks that probably occur to many people who don't collect or deal in antique mechanical banks.
-When Jim's answer seems like one that might be of interest to many people, I will include it on the Banks page on our website and occasionally here on my blog as well.
+many people who don't collect or deal in antique mechanical banks.
+When Jim's answer seems like one that might be of interest to many people, I

 This first answered question relates to factors to take into consideration in determining the value, and thus the price, of an antique mechanical bank.